Wabinab/Xenoblade-Chronicles-3-The-Book/src/01_prologue.md

 > Fighting in order to live, and living to fight.
 That's the way of our world, Aionios.

 Enough with the faceless.
-A group of young adult marching towards their enemies, one with a pony tail, thin, moderately tall; another tanned, very tall, very buff and muscular; a woman with two short wings behind her head, slim; and a short egglike creature, their face features on their green torso, very short legs, hands that resembles wings, we'll call them **"Nopon"**.
+A group of young adult marching towards their enemies, one with a pony tail, thin, moderately tall; another grey-skin, very tall, very buff and muscular; a woman with two short wings behind her head, slim; and a short egglike creature, their face features on their green torso, very short legs, hands that resembles wings, we'll call them **"Nopon"**.
 Countless of faceless soldiers followed their lead.

 > Because slowly but surely, our world is now dying.
 Even though, we have yet to realize that fate.

 On the right eye of the pony-tail guy, we could see his flame clock iris turning yellow.
 From his vision, an interface appeared, with some information at both sides, the flame clock gauge on the lower left.
 When he focuses his attention, a sword-like blade floats into his center of focus, and a moment later, the same blade materialize in his hand.
 Others also summoned their weapons.

 He swooshed and slashed, cutting grass... ahem... cutting through a few Agnus soldiers, before finally raising his weapon in front of his head to block an attack from an enemy.
-He caught a glimpse of the tanned guy suffering a blow from an Agnus soldier.
+He caught a glimpse of the grey-skin guy suffering a blow from an Agnus soldier.

 **"Lanz,"** he called out.